A unique recipe for healing: Bill Murray and a biblical text

 Theater of War held its first Job reading in Joplin, Missouri, a year after a tornado killed more than 160 people there in 2011.
 The company has performed more than 1,700 readings worldwide, harnessing Greek drama and other resonant texts to evoke deeper dialogues about an array of issues.

 Doerries acknowledged that his company’s readings always have the potential to fall flat if a genuine back-and-forth doesn’t develop.
-Still, he’s betting that Sunday’s event will create space for people from different backgrounds, in Ohio and beyond, to engage with each other.
+Still, he’s betting that Sunday’s event could create space for people from different backgrounds, in Ohio and beyond, to engage with each other.

 “Our hope is not that there’s going to be a group hug at the end of the thing, or that we’re going to resolve all our political differences, but that we can remind people of our basic humanity … what it requires to live up to basic values such as treating our neighbor as ourselves,” Doerries said.